RaviTambade/TFLPortal/Documentation/UserStories.md

 #### Project Management
 ##### Role: Project Member

-1. As an employee,I want to see a list of projects I am currently working on; so that I can check ongoing projects.
+1. As a member of Project,I want to see a list of projects working on so that I can search more information about project form list.
-2. As an employee,I want to show information of  project,So that I can understand the project's releted information.
+2. As a member of Project,I want to see particular project details so that I can check sprints and tasks assigned to me.
-3. As an employee,I want to view list of works related to my projects,So that I can manage my work responsibilities.
+3. As a member of Project,I want to see list of Sprints belong to current project so that I can track other memebers activities and shedule of current ongoing sprint.

-4. As an employee,I want to show information about a  work,So that I can understand about work.
+4. As a member of Project,I want to update status of activity sothat other team members can see latest infomation about task assigned by other members.
-5. As an employee,I want to see a list of sprints of a project,So that I can track my  project work .
+5. As a member of Project,I want to see list of tasks assigned to me from a sprint,So that I update status of my work.
-6. As an employee,I want to show information about sprint,So that I can understand  particular sprint  information.
-7. As an employee,I want to see my work of sprint,So that I can focus on completing my sprint-related work .
+6. As a member of Project,I want to see list of tasks assigned to others for a sprint,So that I would keep myself welinfomed about ongoing project activities.

-8. As an employee,I want update the status of work,So that I can provide real-time work information.
+##### Role: Project Manager

 #### TimeSheet
 #### Leave Management
 #### Payrol